 4.2.4.
 Once mice are anesthetized, administer the Nluc substrate (see the Table of Materials) diluted 1:10 in 1x PBS (final volume 100 µL/mouse) via retro-orbital route using a syringe with a 22 G needle.

 4.2.5.
 Immediately after Nluc reagent administration, place the animals in the imaging instrument with their chests facing up and snout inside the manifold cone to keep animal anesthetized during imaging.
+We used an isolation chamber for mice infected with a pathogenic virus.
 Immediately after closing the imager door, click Acquire in the software program (Figure 4A, top).

 4.2.6.
 After imaging, return the mice to their cages monitoring them until they have fully recovered and turn off the isoflurane vaporizer.
 Then, proceed with the ex vivo imaging of mice lungs to evaluate Venus reporter gene expression (section 4.3).